Skip to main content

 With our expression builder modal window open, let’s take a quick tour of the interface.

-1. Form fields - Will reveal a window showing all of your fields within your app.
+• Form fields: Reveals a window showing all of your fields within your app.

-2. Function list - Will reveal a window showing all of the built-in custom functions.
-Clicking the function will add the function to the workspace, clicking the description text for a function will take you to the reference page for that function.
+• Function list: Reveals a window showing all of the built-in custom functions.
+Clicking the function will add it to the workspace; clicking the description text for a function will take you to the reference page for that function.

-3. Editor settings - Will reveal a window that allows you to set the settings.
-You can set the Theme (light/dark), Font Size (12px - 18px) , Code Options (default/strict), and Text Wrapping (On/Off).
+• Editor settings: Reveals a window that allows you to set the settings.
+You can set the theme (light/dark), font size (12px - 18px), code options (default/strict), and text wrapping (on/off).

-4. Workspace - This is the area where you will write your data event code
+• Workspace: This is the area where you will write your data event code.

-5. Save and Cancel buttons - Click these buttons to either save your code or cancel out of saving your code.
+• Save and Cancel buttons: Click these buttons to either save your code or cancel out of saving your code.

-6. Navigator - This will show you all your data event code, additionally any errors will highlight in the scroll bar to the right of the navigator.
+• Navigator: This shows all your data event codes; additionally, any errors will be highlighted in the scroll bar to the right of the navigator.

 Right-Click Options